 – Tropical Smoothie Café Frisco Bowl: Utah State Aggies (7-5) vs. Kent State Golden Flashes (6-6)

 – A game that brings bittersweet moments for Aggie fans also brings controversy.
-After quarterback Jason Love announced he would forego his senior season to enter the NFL draft after the bowl game, reports came out that he was cited for marijuana possession.
+After quarterback Jordan Love announced he would forego his senior season to enter the NFL draft after the bowl game, reports came out that he was cited for marijuana possession.
 Despite this charge, Love will play.
 The Golden Flashes will have a tough nut to crack on their hands, as they have not been in a bowl game atmosphere since 2012 and are in a rebuilding phase under second-year head coach Sean Lewis.
 With a serviceable secondary for the Golden Flashes led by cornerback Jamal Parker, it will be a closer game than people think.
 Even still, with Love playing and Parker having to sit out the first half due to a targeting call, Utah State’s experience and overall talent will be able to overcome Kent State’s inexperience in postseason play.

 – PREDICTION: Utah State